 Students will be assessed via formative and summative assessments over the duration of the programme.
 The summative assessments are detailed below:

 You are required to write four Case Reports, which must relate to four separate clients, invariably with a different primary disorder for each client.
+The disorder of the first report you write (Module 1) will not be specified but for the subsequent reports one will be an anxiety disorder (Module 3), one will be a depressive disorder (Module 5) and one will involve comorbidity (Module 6).
 In the report, you will describe the work you have done with the client, including assessment, formulation, action plan, intervention and outcomes.
 The first report will be of an assessment, and so will not include the actual intervention you might have carried out, nor the client outcomes.
 However the subsequent three reports will include these details.
-It is necessary to underpin clinical decisions with research support, however it is also expected that you will offer some critical review of the existing research literature and expert opinion on the topic of your reports.
-You will also be expected to critically reflect on the clinical work you carried out for the report.
-These studies will be no more than 4000 words in length.
+It is necessary to underpin clinical decisions with research support, however you may also offer some critical review of the existing research literature and expert opinion on the topic of your reports.
+You will be expected to critically reflect on the clinical work you carried out for each of the reports.

-Together with each case report, you will be expected to submit a digital video recording of a session with the client who was the subject of that report.
+Together with each of these later case reports, you will be expected to submit a digital video recording of a session with the client who was the subject of that report.
 Similar to the formative video assessment above, these will be 50-60 minutes in duration and are rated by both trainee and examiners using the Cognitive Therapy Scale - Revised (Blackburn et al. 2001).

-During the programme, you will produce two stand-alone Literature Reviews; one relating to CBT application, the other to CBT for anxiety problems.
+During the programme, you will produce one stand-alone Literature Review (Module 2) relating to the fundamentals of CBT application.
 This will involve carrying out a literature search on a subject chosen by you from a list of topics.
 Having read the research you identified, you will describe, critically analyse and then synthesise it with reference to your review subject.
 Effectively you will set yourself a question and then answer it by reference to the literature.
-These reviews will be no more than 4000 words in length.
+This review will be no more than 4,000 words in length.